Project Updates are provided monthly during the construction season in the District's E-Newsletter. Click here to sign

 Chapter 5 of the Code of Ordinances.
 Policy regarding service relocations.

 If you live on a fish street in the Kings Beach Grid where the District has not relocated the main to the street, it is highly recommended that you install a dry line in the front of your property if you are doing any significant work in front of your property such as construction, paving, landscaping, etc.

-If you decide to have a contractor perform this work for you, please provide this information to your contractor as well.
-A list of local excavating and plumbing contractors is available from the District.
-Connection to the new main and construction of private property services must be completed within two (2) construction seasons after construction has been completed.
-The final relocation date is set by the District’s Board of Directors.
+Provide this information to any contractor that you may put under contract.
+A list of local excavating and plumbing contractors is available below.
+Connection to the new main and construction of private property services must be completed by the deadline set by the District’s Board of Directors.

 Possible Permits Needed: